rory-bedford/antelop-docs/docs/source/index.rst

    + The choice between self-hosting the database or using web services such as AWS.
    + Support for a number of computational environments, including the option to run heavy computations on a HPC, a dedicated computing server, or locally.
-   + The choice of a persistent web interface on a dedicated server, or running the GUI as a desktop application as needed.
+   + The choice of a persistent web interface on a dedicated server, or running the GUI locally like a Jupyter notebook.

 * The setup is made as simple as possible, namely:

-   + It only needs to be done once for the entire lab (unless users want to use the python package locally).
+   + The MySQL database and S3 store can be installed and configured quickly via docker containers.
-   + Software installation is made simple through the use of containerisation.
+   + The cluster pipelines run on Nextflow with all dependencies containerised, and we provide a simple install script to configure and set this up.
-   + We provide simple configuration files to connect the different components easily during install ation.
+   + The user interface and python package can be installed locally via pip, and are configured via a simple command line tool or a toml file.

 * The benefits of a SQL database all apply, including: